jmdejong/ratuil/README.md

 ## Usage

+	# pick one of these 3 import for a screen
+	# curses is recommended: it is the lightest and most efficient
+	#from ratuil.bufferedscreen import Screen
+	#from ratuil.ansiscreen import Screen
+	from ratuil.cursedscreen import Screen

 	from ratuil.layout import Layout
-	from ratuil.bufferedscreen import BufferedScreen

-	screen = BufferedScreen() // Make the screen.
-BufferedScreen is recommended, but other DrawTargets can be used too. screen.clear()
+	screen = BufferedScreen() // Make the screen

+	try:
+		# always initialize the terminal before trying to do something with the screen
+		screen.initialize_terminal()

+		screen.clear()

-	layout = Layout.from_xml_file("layout.xml") // Load the layout from xml.
+		layout = Layout.from_xml_file(screen, "layout.xml") // Load the layout from xml.
 This assumes that there is the file "layout.xml" in the current directory

-	layout.set_target(screen) // Tell the layout that the screen is its target layout.update() // Draw the layout to the buffered screen screen.update() // Draw the buffer to the terminal
+		layout.update() // Draw the layout to the buffered screen screen.update() // Draw the buffer to the terminal

 		// change something:
 		log = layout.get("messages") // get the element with id "messages".
 For this example this is a log element. log.add_message("hello world") // add a new message to the log

 		// draw again
 		layout.update()
 		screen.update()
+	finally:
+		# Always finalize the terminal.
+		# This should be done from a finally block whose try block encompasses all usage of screen.
+		# Failure to call this can leave the terminal in a weird state (no echoing, no cursor etc.)
+		screen.finalize_terminal()

 ## Considerations